↖ Homepage of the site 'What to do with your life?'

 Difficulty in building a well-functioning family

-The major difficulty is generally the lack of mature and adult individuals, that is to say:
+The main difficulty is generally the lack of mature and adult individuals, that is to say:

 •